HTHcoin/platform/packages/dapi/README.md

 DAPI targets the latest LTS release of Node.js.
 Currently, this is Node v10.13.

-DAPI requires the latest version of [dashcore](https://github.com/dashevo/dash-evo-branches/tree/evo) with Evolution features (special branch repo).
+DAPI requires the latest version of [hthcore](https://github.com/MichaelHDesigns/hth-evo-branches/tree/evo) with Evolution features (special branch repo).

-1. **Install core.** You can use the docker image (`dashcore:evo`) or clone code from [the repository](https://github.com/dashevo/dash-evo-branches/tree/evo), switch to the `evo` branch, and build it by yourself.
+1. **Install core.** You can use the docker image (`hthcore:evo`) or clone code from [the repository](https://github.com/MichaelHDesigns/hth-evo-branches/tree/evo), switch to the `evo` branch, and build it by yourself.
 Note: you need to build image with ZMQ and wallet support.
-You can follow the build instructions located [here](https://github.com/dashevo/dash-evo-branches/tree/evo/doc)
+You can follow the build instructions located [here](https://github.com/MichaelHDesigns/hth-evo-branches/tree/evo/doc)
-2. **Configure core.** DAPI needs dashcore's ZMQ interface to be exposed and all indexes enabled.
-You can find the example config for dashcore [here](doc/dependencies_configs/dash.conf).
-To start dashcore process with this config, copy it somewhere to your system, and then run `./src/dashd -conf=/path/to/your/config`.
+2. **Configure core.** DAPI needs hthcore's ZMQ interface to be exposed and all indexes enabled.
+You can find the example config for hthcore [here](doc/dependencies_configs/hth.conf).
+To start hthcore process with this config, copy it somewhere to your system, and then run `./src/helpthehomelessd -conf=/path/to/your/config`.

 ## Usage